-Our Ethos - we ask parents1 to respect our ethos and its importance to the school community.
+Our Ethos - we ask parents to respect our ethos and its importance to the school community.
 This does not affect the right of all parents to apply and be considered for a place here.

-As a Multi Academy Trust we want to be nationally recognised for putting our pupils first by:
+As a Multi Academy Trust we want to be known to be nationally recognised for putting our pupils first by: